Ebazhanov/linkedin-skill-assessments-quizzes/agile-methodologies/agile-methodologies-quiz.md

 - [ ] This is not a good idea unless there has been recent employee feedback that people feel underappreciated.
 - [ ] It is a good idea as long as a different person is recognized in each sprint.
 - [ ] It is a good idea because awards can motivate people to do their best.
-- [x] This is not a good idea because it can destroy the team unity that is essential to achieving high performance. <<<---CORRECT
+- [x] This is not a good idea because it can destroy the team unity that is essential to achieving high performance.

 #### Q19.
 What is a difference between a team's task board and a Kanban?
 - [ ] A Kanban has an explicit rule to limit WIP.